tanupoo/fiapy/README.md

 Experimentaly, it supports:

 - the JSON format.
-- translation between XML and JSON, vice varsa.
+- translation between XML and JSON, vice versa.
 - GET method.

 For more detail about this features,